eacjason/New2Classic/README.md

-# Canvas Quiz to Respondus Bookmarklet
+# New Canvas Quiz to Respondus Bookmarklet

 This bookmarklet tool extracts quiz data from a Canvas LMS (Learning Management System) New Quiz page and converts it into a Respondus-formatted plain text file that can be imported into a Respondus assessment tool.